awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos-connecting.md

 1. On the **Connection** tab, enter the following information from your RDS for PostgreSQL database:
    + For **Host**, enter the endpoint\.
 Use a format such as `PostgreSQL-endpoint.AWS-Region.rds.amazonaws.com`\.

+     If you're using an on\-premises Microsoft Active Directory, then you need to connect using a special endpoint\.
+Instead of using the Amazon domain `rds.amazonaws.com` in the host endpoint, use the domain name of the AWS Managed Active Directory\.

+     For example, suppose that the domain name for the AWS Managed Active Directory is `corp.example.com`\.
+Then for **Host**, use the format `PostgreSQL-endpoint.AWS-Region.corp.example.com.`
    + For **Port**, enter the assigned port\.
    + For **Maintenance database**, enter the name of the initial database to which the client will connect\.
-   + For **Username**, enter the user name that you entered for Kerberos authentication in [ Step 6: Create Kerberos Authentication PostgreSQL Logins ](postgresql-kerberos-setting-up.md#postgresql-kerberos-setting-up.create-logins)\.
+   + For **Username**, enter the user name that you entered for Kerberos authentication in [ Step 7: Create Kerberos Authentication PostgreSQL Logins ](postgresql-kerberos-setting-up.md#postgresql-kerberos-setting-up.create-logins)\.

 1. Choose **Save**\.